ikemal12/ikemal12/README.md

 - 👋 Hi, I’m @ikemal12
-- 👀 I’m interested in graphics, web applications and learning more about programming in general
+- 👀 I’m interested in graphics, web applications and ML
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any open-source projects
 - 📫 How to reach me